Shristy2404/graph-diffusion-model/README.md

-#### **Note** - This is a simplified, general version of the code I wrote for the actual project - which is proporietary and on Qualcomm servers.
+#### **Note** - This is a simplified, general version of the code I wrote for the actual project - which is proporietary and on company servers.
 I have shared as much as I can without violating CCI constraints.

 # Graph Diffusion Model
 This repository demonstrates a diffusion-based approach to denoise noisy graph data using synthetic examples.
-The project includes graph generation, a denoising model, and evaluation pipelines.
+The project includes graph generation, a denoising model, and an evaluation pipeline.

 ---
 ## Table of Contents